Alignak-monitoring/alignak/doc/source/11_integration/webui.rst

     }

-Shinken will automatically replace YOURSERVERNAME with the broker hostname at runtime to try and make it work for you, but you MUST change it to the appropriate value.
+Alignak will automatically replace YOURSERVERNAME with the broker hostname at runtime to try and make it work for you, but you MUST change it to the appropriate value.

 Graphite graphs